diamonddevv/simple-trims/README.md

 _Here be dragons_
 - There are a parts of this mod incomplete:
   - Item Model Trim Tinting
+    - I can't figure out how to make this dynamic.
+If anyone knows how to add a texture to a BakedModel or something, _please_ open a pull request.
+    - For now, items using simple trim materials are displayed in inventories as not having a trim at all.
+The tooltip remains, however.
   - Simple Armor Trim Templates

 ### Features: